berayboztepe/Categorical_Classification/README.md

 ![57-74](https://user-images.githubusercontent.com/44292203/118892813-be13b300-b901-11eb-8b78-8bad1e11b3ec.PNG)

 It seems like I got the lowest validation loss in 57. epoch.
-Let use build a new model with 57 epochs and compare them.
+Let us use build a new model with 57 epochs and compare them.
 But first, the results of the model with 100 epochs.

 ![conf mat](https://user-images.githubusercontent.com/44292203/118892860-d71c6400-b901-11eb-9002-d7c22772ec6b.PNG)

-Prediction of dandelion is very good at this model, but the prediction of daisy is not good enough again.
+The prediction of dandelion is very good at this model, but the prediction of daisy is not good enough again.

 ![total test and acc](https://user-images.githubusercontent.com/44292203/118892884-e26f8f80-b901-11eb-8058-bd1b57279d32.PNG)